repoze/repoze.who/README.txt

 Middleware Responsibilities

-  repoze.pam's middleware has one major function on ingress: it conditionally places identification and authorization information (including a REMOTE_USER value) into the WSGI environment and allows the request to continue to a downstream WSGI application.
+  repoze.pam's middleware has one major function on ingress: it conditionally places identification and authentication information (including a REMOTE_USER value) into the WSGI environment and allows the request to continue to a downstream WSGI application.